Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: Discussion

 \section{Discussion}

 In this paper, we investigate the evolution of electronic parameters and inelastic scattering rates with increasing disorder in ultrathin NbN films.
-We find a clear increase trend of the e-ph scattering rate as the normal-state resistance grows.
-Our experimental results in \autoref{fig3} reveal that there is no a universal temperature behavior of $\tau_{e-ph}^{-1}$ for ultrathin disordered NbN films.
-We suppose that this effect strongly depends on microscopic quality of NbN films, and even a variation of one deposition parameter leads to significant changes in the properties of NbN films.

-One can expect an alternative mechanism of enhancement of the inelastic scattering rate for disordered materials, in which electron transport is close to the superconductor-insulator transition~\cite{Feigelman2019}.
-In this theory, the e-ph energy exchange is controlled by the correlation function of the local density of electronic states.
-As shown in~\cite{Carbillet2020}, spatial inhomogeneities of superconducting properties of strongly disordered NbN films (with electronic parameters close to sample s6 in our study) correlate with a depletion in the local density of states around the Fermi level, induced by strong electronic interactions, which in turn are interpreted as local variations of the film resistivity.
-Meanwhile, the way these inhomogeneities can affect the e-ph scattering in the normal state of NbN films needs further theoretical and empirical study.
+We find that the inelastic scattering rates of electrons and their temperature dependencies are close for NbN films of different microscopic quality and with different levels of disorder.
+Our experimental results in \autoref{fig_3} are in agreement with previous studies of the inelastic scattering times in NbN films~\cite{Gousev1994, Sidorova2020}.